 Poles Under $300

 Got some more money to spend?
 Definitely take a look at the Black Diamond Distance Carbon Z Lightweight poles, which come in four different lengths with a range of 273-315 grams per pair.
-Made from carbon fiber, these poles also fall in the ultralight category, but their durable design means they’ll be tough enough for longer trips on rocky terrain.
+Made from carbon fibre, these poles also fall in the ultralight category, but their durable design means they’ll be tough enough for longer trips on rocky terrain.
 The perfect companions for running up and down mountains!